pkdone/gke-mongodb-demo/README.md

     $ ./generate.sh
     ```

-2. Re-run the following command, until all 3 “mongod” pods (and their containers) have been successfully started (i.e. once they show "Status" is "Running”; usually takes a minute or two).
+2. Re-run the following command, until all 3 “mongod” pods (and their containers) have been successfully started (“Status=Running”; usually takes a minute or two).

     ```
     $ kubectl get all